zong006/aiap-ong-zhi-cong-143Z/README.md

 For the other two ticket types (luxury and standard) which forms the majority of ticket sales however, actual satisfaction with the onboard wifi are one of the top features impacting ticket sales.
 Satisfaction with wifi service is at a higher importance in luxury tickets compared to standard ones.
 To entice more people to purchase luxury tickets instead of standard, the company can do more to improve the onboard wifi service, since people who perceived wifi service to be more important also tend to go more for luxury tickets.

 ## i.
 Other considerations for deploying the models developed.

+Logistic regression can be first used as a simple model due to its computational efficiency.
+If the model demonstrates good predictive ability, this should be sufficient.
+If we however require an improved model performance, we can then attempt to use SVM's since they are known to perform slightly better, albeit with the cost of being more computationally expensive.